Fraternal birth order and male sexual orientation: Effect in women

+Sororal birth order effect

+Some research has sought to extend the idea of the 'fraternal birth order' effect to the effect of older sisters on the sexuality of younger siblings, calling it the "sororal birth order effect".
+These effects have been less consistent, with one 2010 review noting that only 3 studies had identified a sororal birth order effect.
+According to Semenya et al. 2023, more recent studies have demonstrated the observation of a sororal birth order effect, but whether or not this a byproduct of the fraternal birth order effect, and the mechanism is unclear.

 Theories about the fraternal birth order mechanism

 Anthony Bogaert's work involving adoptees concludes that the effect is not due to being raised with older brothers, but is hypothesized to have something to do with changes induced in the mother's body when gestating a boy that affects subsequent sons.
 This is because the effect is present regardless of whether or not the older brothers are raised in the same family environment with the boy.
 There is no effect when the number of older brothers is increased by adopted brothers or stepbrothers.
 It has been hypothesized that this is caused by an in-utero maternal alloimmune response, specifically, the mother's immune system becoming sensitized to H-Y antigens involved in the sexual differentiation of male vertebrates, and producing antibodies that attack these antigens.
-Specifically, maternal antigens to the neuroligin NLGN4Y protein, Y-chromosone protein important in male fetal brain development, have been found to be involved in the fraternal birth order effect.
+Specifically, maternal antibodies to the neuroligin NLGN4Y protein, Y-chromosome protein important in male fetal brain development, have been found to be involved in the fraternal birth order effect.